 In 2019, we saw the rise of another sub-genre for media streaming devices.
 A number of companies launched “smart soundbars” that included full streaming media operating systems along with its speakers.
 Roku joined that trend recently with its own smart soundbar.
 It will not only give your big-screen TV a huge audio boost with its four drivers, but it can stream video just like its sticks or set-top boxes.
 There’s support for up to 4K streaming resolution with this soundbar, and you also get Bluetooth wireless support for streaming audio.
 It comes with a voice command remote as well.
 It’s available from Roku for $179.99.

 If you like Amazon’s Fire TV OS, there’s also a smart soundbar you can purchase.
 Anker’s Nebula brand is selling a Fire TV soundbar right now.
 It includes two speakers and two-built in subwoofers to improve the sound from your TV.
 Of course, it can stream anything that a Fire TV-based device can, up to 4K resolution.
 It also comes with an Alexa-based voice remote.
-Pre-orders for the soundbar are being taken now, and it will start shipping November 21.
-The price is pretty high at $229.99.
+The price is pretty high at $199.99.

 Bonus – Smart TVs as media streaming devices